bdharva/bdharva.github.io/_posts/2013-11-20-yc-interview.md

 <div class="ruler">
 </div>

-#### \*Halfway house is a term for the post-grad living situations of many recent alumni of my fraternity (myself included), where, resisting full transition into adult life, multiple bros will live together in set-ups that are often as dirty, cluttered, and smelly as the old house at 530 Beacon.
+#### \*Halfway house is a term for the post-grad living situations of many recent alumni of my fraternity (myself included), where, resisting full transition into adult life, multiple bros will live together in set-ups reminiscent of the old house at 530 Beacon.

 <div class="ruler">
 </div>